rktjmp/hotpot.nvim/README.md

 When writing plugins in Fennel, you'll want to ship `.lua` code to users, so we must "colocate" the `.fnl` and `.lua` files.

-To enable fennel compilation for a plugin, we must place a `.hotpot.fnl` file in the root of the plugin directory.
+To enable Fennel compilation for a plugin, we must place a `.hotpot.fnl` file in the root of the plugin directory.
 At a bare minimum, this file must specify the `schema` and `target` keys, as shown below.